Floods spurred by rising seas threaten 5 million in U.S

 In California, some places that have never seen severe floods could be vulnerable to them in the next decade or two, Strauss said.

-Forecasts for sea level rise this century range from 2 to 7 feet, with most estimates centering around 3 to 4 feet, given a projected rise in global temperature of at least 2 to 3 degrees F (1.1 to 1.6 degrees C), Strauss said.
+Forecasts for sea level rise this century range from 2 to 7 feet (.6 to 2.1 metres), with most estimates cantering around 3 to 4 feet (.9 to 1.2 metres), given a projected rise in global temperature of at least 2 to 3 degrees F (1.1 to 1.6 degrees C), Strauss said.

 VULNERABLE ZONES